 About

-Marine conservation and ocean literacy education.
-The Blue Cradle Foundation is a non-governmental organization (NGO) established in Aotearoa New Zealand and working across the South Pacific region.
+Marine regeneration and ocean literacy.
+The Blue Cradle Foundation is a non-governmental organization (NGO) based in Aotearoa New Zealand and working across the Pacific region.

-Our main role across the community is to promote marine conservation, to inform & educate, to bring awareness around ocean science or blue economy opportunities while connecting with many different partners.
+Our main role across the community is to advance marine conservation, foster ocean awareness, and support education around ocean science and blue economy opportunities—while engaging with a wide range of partners.

 Knowledge of the oceans is more than a matter of curiosity, our very survival may depend on it